The boy who sold his father’s mule for a book

 Though it was wrong for him to sell his father’s car, his thirst for knowledge and his sincere pursuit of it, opened doors for him.
 Jawhari was a companion of the caliph, al Maʾmun to whom he made a recommendation.

 His quest for knowledge opened the gates of goodness for him.
-He became Muslim and went on to write four mathematical texts on algebra, Indian arithmetic, mental calculation.
+He became Muslim and went on to write four mathematical texts on algebra, Indian arithmetic and mental calculation.

 One of the people who travelled there from Persia was al Khawarizmi, who is known as the Father of Algebra.
 He and Sanad bin Ali became friends and they together with other scientists calculated the circumference of the Earth by observing the Sun.